John Aiken (television personality)

+John Maxwell Aiken (born 3 July 1970) is an Australian television personality, psychologist and former cricketer, who played for Auckland and Wellington in New Zealand.
+Since 2015, he has appeared as one of the experts on every season of the reality television series Married at First Sight Australia.

+Early life and cricket career

-John Maxwell Aiken (born 3 July 1970) is a New Zealand former cricketer who played for Auckland and Wellington.
-Born in Sydney, Australia, he was a left-handed batsman who played 46 first class matches and 39 one-day matches in a career spanning 11 seasons from 1989/90 to 2000/01.
+Aiken was born on 3 July 1970 in Sydney and moved to New Zealand in 1982 when he was 12 years old.
+He played as a left-handed batsman who played 46 first class matches and 39 one-day matches in a career spanning 11 seasons from 1989/90 to 2000/01.
 He scored 2,170 first-class runs at an average of 28.93.
-During his career, he played for New Zealand XIs against the West Indies, South Africa, Zimbabwe, and Sri Lanka.
+During his career, he played for New Zealand XIs against the West Indies, South Africa, Zimbabwe and Sri Lanka.

+At the same time as his cricket career, Aiken trained as a relationship specialist and ran private practices in New Zealand and Australia, though he gave up his practice to focus on his media career.

+Media career

-At the same time as his cricket career, Aiken trained as a relationship specialist and has run a private practice in New Zealand and Australia.
-He has also undertaken a range of media work, becoming the dating and relationship expert for the 9Honey television channel, hosting the ABC documentaries Making Couples Happy and Making Families Happy, and most recently becoming one of the experts on the popular Channel 9 reality series Married at First Sight Australia.
+As a psychologist, Aiken has undertaken a range of media work, becoming the dating and relationship expert for the 9Honey television channel, and hosting the ABC documentaries Making Couples Happy and Making Families Happy.
+He has appeared as one of the experts on the popular Nine Network reality dating series Married at First Sight Australia since its first season in 2015.

+Personal life

+Aiken has been married since 2007 to Kelly Swanson-Roe, whom he met in New Zealand.
+They married on Waiheke Island.
+They moved to Sydney in 2008 and have two children, Aston and Piper.